 Our full policy below gives more detail on what information should be included in your item description, but generally, you should add details on the item's condition as well as your terms of sale.
-Make sure that the information you provide in the item description is consistent with all the details elsewhere in the listing.
+Make sure that the information you provide in the item description is consistent with all the details elsewhere in the listing or product.

 Frequently Asked Questions